 I hope I give a flavour of the talk below.
 I believe Merging Media will be making videos available too – which I won’t be able to watch as I rushed the latter part :(.
 The first part was actually partly scripted so that made it easier to copy some of that below the slides but there is much much more afterwards with lots of embedded media, I think there is a flow in the post.
-Obviously the slides only tell a quarter of the story so read on or skip the slides…
+Obviously the slides only tell a quarter of the story and embedded after the break, but first…

 Hello and thanks for inviting me to keynote here in wonderful Vancouver.
 Being one quarter French Canadian I do feel a little affinity with some of you, and have enjoyed a little time exploring & capturing the environment in the two days prior to this conference.
 But moving on let me apologise.
 I have struggled hard to find an innovative new theme, any new jewels of wisdom for you to ponder and apply to your own projects.
 So much in the transmedia arena has been talked about, theorised and postulated as the journey has only just begun.
 Perhaps the journey through the presentation itself may throw up some nuggets?.
 The media and storytelling environment in still in major transition and I and nobody else really knows where we are going, all I can do is prepare myself and others for this change.
 But first:

 No one artificially created this experience, no one wrote it, it just happened, propelled by a participant community – and nature.

 Bush fires, or Wild Fires you call them here, are a random killer.
 Especially when they driven by 100km non-directional winds in 40+ celcius heat and dry, fuel stoked forests.
 It can strike at any moment.
 People talk of having 15 seconds to escape while 30 meter tsunami-like walls of flame engulf their street, their house.
 Others in cities far away talk of chocking in the street from the thick smoke billowing down off the mountains.